 See the red arrows in this photograph for the measurement locations on the lobster’s body being referenced.

 One final note about measuring the lobster- you must measure them in the water.
 FWC will not accept the explanation that you were putting them on the boat to be measured, with the intention of throwing back the shorts.
 They will issue a written arrest if there are shorts on your boat.

 The other way we see folks getting into trouble during lobster season is when they are ignorant of the bag limits.
 Monroe County has separate and smaller bag limits than the rest of the State.
-You can only keep six (6) lobster per person per day that has a valid lobstering permit on their Florida fishing license.
-Keep in mind that each person with the license should theoretically be getting his or her own lobster.
-FWC will not want to hear that one person got all the lobster, but that you have enough licenses on the boat to cover it- that would be a violation of the law.
+You can only harvest six (6) lobster per person per day for each person with a valid lobstering permit on their Florida fishing license.
+Keep in mind that each person with the license should be getting his or her own lobster.
+FWC will not want to hear that one person got all the lobster, but that you have enough licenses on the boat to cover it- that is a violation of the law.

 IF YOU ARE ISSUED A COURT NOTICE

 If you are issued a court notice for a violation of Florida’s lobster laws, you have been issued a written arrest for a second-degree misdemeanor.
 You cannot simply pay a fine.
 If you do not have an attorney, you will have to appear in Court.
 If you hire the Key West Criminal Defense Attorneys at Robertson & Hunter, we can appear on your behalf.
 If this is the first fishing/wildlife violation that you have been issued, there is a good chance that we can resolve the case in a way that has no long-term implications for your criminal history.